Are coffee grounds good for Peace Lilies? Is it a good idea to fertilize your Spathiphyllum with the waste material of your daily brew?

-Additionally, coffee grounds can be used to discourage fungal infections and keep pests away.
+Also, coffee grounds can discourage fungal infections and keep pests away.

-On the other hand, snail and slugs that often infest soils can be kept away by sprinkling few coffee grounds onto the soil.
+On the other hand, snails and slugs that often infest soils can be kept away by sprinkling a few coffee grounds onto the soil.
 The caffeine in the coffee grounds drives off these pets.

-Problems Associated With the Use of Coffee Grounds for Peace Lilies
+4 Problems Associated With the Using Coffee Grounds

-Although it’s previously mentioned that coffee grounds can ward off slugs and other pests, the reverse is true as well, coffee grounds can attract certain insects, like roaches.
-Hence, it’s recommended to use coffee grounds as compost rather than spreading them on the soil.
+Although it’s previously mentioned that coffee grounds can ward off slugs and other pests, the reverse is also true.
+Coffee grounds attract certain insects, like roaches.
+Hence, using coffee grounds as compost is recommended rather than spreading them on the soil.

-If your soil conditions are already acidic, further addition of coffee grounds will reduce the soil pH.
+If your soil conditions are already acidic, adding coffee grounds will reduce the soil pH.
 Peace Lilies grow best in pH ranges of weak acids.
 Should the soil pH drop more than necessary, it will stunt the growth of your Peace Lilies.

 Coffee grounds can provide an ideal environment for certain fungal diseases.
-These fungal diseases can lead to mold formation, which can harm your Peace Lilies.
-To prevent fungal growth, use your coffee grounds as compost rather than laying it on the soil.
+These fungal diseases can lead to mold formation, harming your Peace Lilies.
+Use your coffee grounds as compost to prevent fungal growth rather than laying it on the soil.

 The most common mistake faced by indoor plant owners is overwatering.
 Moreover, Coffee grounds are well-known to hold moisture.

 When used as organic matter, the fine particles of coffee grounds act as a sponge.
-Hence using coffee grounds can significantly increase the risk of overwatering your Peace Lilies.
+Hence, coffee grounds can significantly increase the risk of overwatering your Peace Lilies.

 These changes will improve drainage, reducing the risk of excessive water retention.

 Grass clippings make an excellent fertilizer alternative to coffee grounds for Peace Lilies.
-They are rich in phosphorus, potassium, and nitrogen, all of which are essential to Peace Lilies.
+They are rich in phosphorus, potassium, and nitrogen, all essential to Peace Lilies.

-Making your grass clipping fertilizer is fairly simple.
-Take your grass clippings and at them into a pot of water, following one to one ratio.
-Occasionally, stir the grass clipping-water mix over the course of three days.
+Making your grass-clipping fertilizer is fairly simple.
+Take your grass clippings and at them into a pot of water, following a one-to-one ratio.
+Occasionally, stir the grass-clipping-water mix over three days.

 However, note that natural fertilizers only last for two days.
 Hence, you will need to make a fresh batch regularly.